Tools You'll Need

 Heat a tawa (griddle).
 Pour a ladle of dosa batter onto the tawa and spread it in a circular motion to form a thin dosa.
 Once the dosa starts cooking, spread butter evenly over its surface.
 Cook until golden brown and crispy.

-Use the same dosa batter to make idlis by steaming them in idli molds until soft and fluffy.
+Use the same dosa batter to make idlis by them in idli molds until soft and fluffy.

 In a mixer grinder, combine coconut pieces, fresh coriander, garlic cloves (3-4), green chili (1-2), salt to taste, and 1 spoon of jaggery.
 Grind all ingredients to a smooth paste, adding a little water if needed.